anuj1910/Image-Compression/README.md

-# Sparse Matrix Image Compression - CAO Hackathon Project
+# Image Compression Using Sparse Matrix

 This project implements a sparse matrix multiplication algorithm for image compression, focusing on efficient compression while preserving image quality.
 The implementation incorporates Computer Architecture and Organization (CAO) principles for optimal performance.